valhuber/logic-explore/README.md

 * web app using Flask AppBuilder's Quickstart

 ## Installation
-Use pycharm, and pip install from `requirements.txt`.
+Use pycharm, and `pip install -f requirements.txt`.

 ## Background
 The subject database is an adaption of nw,